yosef55902-sketch/AI-Diploma-Program/Course 05 /START_HERE.md

 3. **Experiment:** Try modifying the code examples
 4. **Take notes:** Write down concepts you find difficult
 5. **Review:** Before starting a new unit, review the previous one
-6. **Use solutions:** Check solutions only after attempting exercises yourself

 ---